bts1991/study/논문 Review/Others/Review_Responding to News Sensitively in Stock Attention Networks via Prompt-Adaptive Trimodal Model.md

   - integrate trimodal information including time series (trading signals), tabular features (technical indicators), and natural languages (textual news)
 ### 1) Pseudo-News Padding and Activation State
 - news may be absent for certain stocks on a given day
-  - fill the news position with pseudo-news
+  - fill the news position with pseudo-news(i.e., a space character) ➡️ address the issue of modality incompleteness with flexibility
   - differentiate pseudo-news from the real news
     - mutually exclusive subsets on the day 𝑡
     - a nonactivation subset 𝑉⁽⁰⁾